toddfries/ctutils/README.md

 1) using the size of the file in the filesystem vs metadata to determine if an extraction is needed for a locally truncated file or somesuch
-2) using the hash of the file in the filesystem vs metadata to determine if an extraction is needed (can cyphertite provide this via -tvf?)
+2) using the hash of the file in the filesystem vs metadata to determine if an extraction is needed (cyphertite provides this via -tvv..)

 If you have other ideas or improvements, please send me diffs or pull requests or whatever.